antarctica/icebox/README.md

 - Export data in CSV and ASPECT formats
 - Import bulk observations from CSV files

-Originally developed by the Australian Antarctic Division (AAD), this is a refactoring using modern web technologies while preserving all original functionality.
+Originally developed by the Australian Antarctic Division (AAD), this is a refactoring by the British Antarctic Survey using modern web technologies while preserving all original functionality.

 ## Quick Start